To design the outstanding WP Gallery Plugin like this, watch this video instruction here:

 There is no frame effect to the slides, allowing the pictures to take up the maximum amount of space.
 However, the images do have a 'rounded corner' effect, which makes them look like old-fashioned photographs.

 The navigation arrows appear when you over over the slider, and are white, semi-transparent arrowheads with a drop-shadow to help them stand out.
 Hovering over an arrow turns it a slightly faded orangey-red, an unusual color in web-design, but which really helps reinforce the 'old fashioned' feel.

 Clicking on the arrow cycles you through the slides.

-At the bottom-center of the slider are a series of yellow-green dots with a black border and 'drop shadow' effect which represent each slide in the slideshow.
+At the bottom-center of the gallery are a series of yellow-green dots with a black border and 'drop shadow' effect which represent each slide in the slideshow.
 When the dot related to the current slide is highlighted, it turns the same faded red as the navigation arrows.
 The green and red together is really eye-catching.

 Hovering over a dot brings up a small preview of the relevant slide in a black semi-transparent frame.

 The caption sits in the bottom-left corner.
 There is a small title in a yellow-green color, with an optional white larger sub-title below.
 The text has a dark drop-shadow, which helps it stand out against the images as it has no colored background.

 The font used is Averia Sans Libre, a unique font that was created from the average of many other fonts.
 It has a fun and slightly hand-drawn look to it, which complements the quirky but old-fashioned feel of the gallery well.